invot/yaffolds/README.md

 ## Universal Print Styling

-Pressing `ctrl+p` at any time will result in a beautiful result.
+Pressing `ctrl+p` at any time will result in something beautiful.
 A print-specific header and footer is loaded throughout the application.

 # Requirements